GuidanceOfGrace/CLASSIC-Fallout4/CL TOOLS/CL Readme.md

 # THESE SCRIPTS ARE MAINLY INTENDED FOR USERS THAT KEEP A LARGE DATABASE OF CRASH LOG FILES #
 * THE LARGER THE DATABASE, THE BETTER THE RESULTS.
 AT LEAST 200 CRASH LOG FILES RECOMMENDED *

-* CL Compare.py * AND * CL Full Sort.py * can be used to narrow down the same call stacks in crash logs to specific mod plugins.
+* CL Compare.py * AND * CL Full Sort.py * can be used to narrow the same call stacks in crash logs down to specific mod plugins.
-The more crash logs (in terms of sheer numbers) and the more varied crash logs (from many different players) you have for any specific call stack address, the more accurate the results will be for that specific call stack.
+The more crash logs (in terms of quantity) and the more varied crash logs (from many different players) you have for any specific call stack address, the more accurate the results should be for that specific call stack.

 # HOW TO USE #